mosip/id-authentication/kernel/kernel-fsadapter-hdfs/Readme.md

 # If HDFS is security is configured with Kerberos, Key Distribution Center domain
 mosip.kernel.fsadapter.hdfs.kdc-domain=NODE-MASTER.EXAMPLE.COM

-# Password for hdfs user
+#keytab file path, must be set if authentication-enable is true
-mosip.kernel.fsadapter.hdfs.user-pass=Mosip@dev123
+mosip.kernel.fsadapter.hdfs.keytab-file=mosip.keytabe

 # HDFS log level.
 Change this to debug to see hdfs logs
 logging.level.org.apache.hadoop=warn
 ```

 #### To check files in hdfs, follow these steps:

-1. Login to hdfs name-node (104.211.240.243) using default username (madmin) & privatekey
+1. Login to hdfs name-node (ip-address) using default username & privatekey
 2. Get KDC ticket with this command.
 Replace ${username} with application username (regprocessor,prereg or idrepo).
-When prompted for password, provide the configured password (Mosip@dev123)
+When prompted for password, provide the configured password)
 ```
 > kinit ${username}
 ```